 Pre-law students are strongly urged to join the St. Thomas More Pre-Law Society.
 This group meets several times a year to discuss the law school application process and careers in the legal profession.

-97% of students from Xavier's College of Arts and Science programs are working, volunteering or in graduate school within six months of graduating.
+98% of Xavier students are working, volunteering or in graduate school within six months of graduating (Class of 2021).

 Top Jobs: Registered Nurse, 2nd Lieutenant, Social Worker, Advocacy and Community Outreach, Coordinator, Chemical Safety & Regulatory Specialist, Content Coordinator, Police Officer

 Top Companies: Cincinnati Children's Hospital Medical Center, The Christ Hospital, Mercy Health, Jewish Hospital, Ohio Valley Goodwill Industries, Urban Servant Corps, GE Aviation

 Law schools value academic diversity and a broad liberal arts background in their students.
 Our core curriculum gives students in the pre-law program a valuable foundation for all further education.

 Students in the pre-law program are matched with a mentor who is a practicing lawyer from a prestigious private or government law office in the greater Cincinnati area.

 Students in the pre-law program have the opportunity to participate in our Mock Trial club and gain experience in regional and national competitions.

 Pre-Law Program Major at Xavier University